Image

 Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Scotland County, MO.
 As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-According to RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor below 18 years of age or obscene material portraying what appears to be a minor under 18 years old.
+As per RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor below 18 years of age or obscene material portraying what appears to be a minor less than 18 years old.

-A few specific instances of child pornography charges in Scotland County and elsewhere in Missouri are:
+A few specific instances of child pornography charges in the Scotland County, MO area are:

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Scotland County, MO area – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-You need an knowledgeable advocate on your side to protect your reputation, rights, and future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Scotland County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Scotland County, MO | Scotland County, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Scotland County, MO?
+What Are the Penalties for Child Pornography in Scotland County, MO?

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
 The severity of the offense escalates to a class B felony in Scotland County, MO if any of the following conditions apply: